How To Get Here

 Daily sailings from Aberdeen and four times a week from Orkney.
 The ferry takes around 12 hours overnight from Aberdeen, leaving in the early evening.

-NorthLink's cruise-standard fleet of ferries provide a high standard of comfort and meet and exceed all the latest safety requirements.
+NorthLink’s cruise-standard fleet of ferries provides a high standard of comfort and meets and exceeds all the latest safety requirements.
 Your sea voyage will be a safe and enjoyable experience.

 The ferry docks at the Lerwick Ferry Terminal, which is less than a mile from the centre of Lerwick.
 There is a Welcome Point at the ferry terminal with tourist information and the main Tourist Information Office is at the Market Cross in the heart of old Lerwick.